awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-overview.md

 ## Differences between Dedicated Hosts and Dedicated Instances<a name="dedicated-hosts-dedicated-instances"></a>

-Dedicated Hosts and Dedicated Instances can both be used to launch Amazon EC2 instances onto physical servers that are dedicated for your use\.
+Dedicated Instances and Dedicated Hosts can both be used to launch Amazon EC2 instances onto physical servers that are dedicated for your use\.

 There are no performance, security, or physical differences between Dedicated Instances and instances on Dedicated Hosts\.
 However, there are some differences between the two\.
-The following table highlights some of the key differences between Dedicated Hosts and Dedicated Instances:
+The following table highlights some of the key differences between Dedicated Instances and Dedicated Hosts:

 |  | Dedicated Host | Dedicated Instance |